treeverse/lakeFS/docs/howto/garbage-collection.md

    1. better parallelization of the storage namespace traversal.
    2. Optimized Run: GC will only iterate over objects that were written to the repository since the last GC run.
 For more information see the [proposal](https://github.com/treeverse/lakeFS/blob/master/design/accepted/gc_plus/uncommitted-gc.md#flow-2-optimized-run).
-4. Backup & Restore, just like for [committed data](#gc-backup-and-restore).
+4. Backup & Restore, similar to [committed data](#gc-backup-and-restore).
 5. Support for non-S3 repositories.

 #### Performance
 {: .no_toc }

-The uncommitted GC job was tested on a repository with <> branches,
-<> uncommitted objects and <> commits.
+The uncommitted GC job was tested on a repository with 1K branches, 25K uncommitted objects and 2K commits.
-Storage namespace number of objects prior to the cleanup was <> objects.
+The storage namespace number of objects prior to the cleanup was 103K objects.
-The job ran on a Spark cluster with <> workers of size <>.
+The job ran on a Spark cluster with a single master and 2 workers of type [i3.2xlarge](https://aws.amazon.com/ec2/instance-types/i3/)
-The job finished at <> deleting <> objects.
+The job finished after 5 minutes deleting 15K objects.